-- West Cliff – there is no bus service here (except the Park-and-Ride bus) and so any Whitby resident who is not able-bodied has no way of getting here on public transport.
+- West Cliff – there is no bus service here (except the Park-and-Ride bus in one direction) and so any Whitby resident who is not able-bodied has no way of getting here on public transport.

 Having a connection to Pickering/Malton would allow connecting to York and onwards, providing substantially reduced journey times.
 Provision of faster, more direct and more frequent rail services would have the potential to reduce the number of car journeys and the subsequent traffic load on the town.
 As mentioned above, if the strategy is not to provide Whitby with faster more direct services then a fast direct bus service to Scarborough needs to be provided so that train connections from there can be utilised.

 We are advised by a member of the North Yorkshire Disability Forum that SBC said in February 2022 that NYC would increase the number of wheelchair taxis across North Yorkshire where only 7.7 % of all taxis are accessible.
 This should be compared with almost 100 national authorities that have all of their taxis as wheelchair accessible eg Bradford & Kirklees with many others like Leeds 52% insisting that all replacement vehicles are accessible.
 Yet NYCC have since adopted a new 5-year Policy (in February) without requiring an increase!